-To protect residents, visitors, and trespassers, DOH recommends the following:
+To protect residents, visitors, and trespassers, Department of Health recommends the following:

-• Physical hazards be removed.
+- Physical hazards be mitigated to reduce the hazard within three to six months of this assessment being released. - Until further characterization, site access be restricted based on risks of disturbing remaining contaminants or recontamination of remediated areas. - Ongoing source(s) of contaminants be identified and mitigated to reduce the potential of exposure. - People protect their health by not walking or playing on the shoreline between Pennsylvania Avenue and the Port Washington Narrows Marina. - Parents monitor their children's behavior while playing outdoors to prevent them from going onto the shoreline between Pennsylvania Avenue and the Port Washington Narrows Marina. - The nature and extent of contamination in surface soils be characterized.

-- Until further characterization, site access be restricted based on risks of disturbing remaining contaminants or recontamination of remediated areas. - Ongoing source(s) of contaminants be identified and removed or mitigated to reduce the potential of exposure. - People protect their health by not walking or playing on the shoreline near the site. - Parents monitor their children's behavior while playing outdoors to prevent them from going onto the shoreline. - Signs be placed advising people to refrain from eating fruit grown at the site until more is known about the levels of potential contaminants in the soil and berries. - Nature and extent of contamination in surface soils be characterized. - Future land use be determined based on risks of disturbing remaining contaminants or recontamination of remediated areas.
+• Future land use be determined based on risks of disturbing remaining contaminants or recontamination of remediated areas.

-To protect the Suquamish tribal members, DOH recommend that EPA consider developing a fish and shellfish sampling and analysis plan.
+To protect the Suquamish tribal members, Department of Health recommends that EPA consider developing a fish and shellfish sampling and analysis plan.